shunchan0677/deepware/docs/Install.md

 ## Automatic data collector

-Automatic data collector is used CARLA, Docker and Autoware.
+Automatic data collector is simulator environment used CARLA, Docker and Autoware.
 The collected data is saved as ROSBAG.

 ### 0. Requirements